Open-CMSIS-Pack/cmsis-toolbox/docs/installation.md

 GitHub Actions allow you to preserve environment settings via the files exposed in `$GITHUB_PATH` and `$GITHUB_ENV`.
 Refer to the custom action provided in [github.com/ARM-software/cmsis-actions - Action: vcpkg](https://github.com/ARM-software/cmsis-actions) for more information.

-Preserving the runners vcpkg cache between runs is achieved with an `actions/cache` step preceding the first `vcpkg activate` command.
+Preserving the runners, between runs `vcpkg cache` is achieved with an `actions/cache` step preceding the first `vcpkg activate` command.
 The above custom action uses this `actions/cache` step.

 ### Other CI Systems

 In CI Systems without a vcpkg integration:

-- Keep all tool installation depending on an activated environment within the same shell block, or
+- Keep all tool installations depending on an activated environment within the same shell block, or
 - Repeat activation for each new shell block before running any dependent command.

   ```sh